sundaybest3/F2024_Final/assign01.md

   1. With simple text prompts up to 420 characters, this tool provides 360 degrees images.
   2. Provides different images with the same text prompts.
   3. Provides options for the styles of the images such as Vibrant Anime, Fantasy, Surreal Painting, Watercolor Painting, etc.
-  4. Able to download or share the image generated.
+  4. Able to share the image generated (if you want to download the image, membership is needed).
   5. 5 free trials.
 For more, membership is needed from $12/month(100 generations) up to $60/month (unlimited generations)
   6. Takes time to generate the image, but less than 1 minute.